jagotu/BACIL/thesis_text/thesis_text.md

 -MethodList:iMethodDef
 ```

-For simplicity, we ended up writing the code generator in plain Java, outputting Java source files.
-The result can be seen in [CLITableClassesGenerator](https://github.com/jagotu/BACIL/blob/master/language/src/main/java/com/vztekoverflow/bacil/parser/cli/tables/CLITableClassesGenerator.java).
+For simplicity, we write the code generator in plain Java, outputting Java source files.
+The result is a `CLITableClassesGenerator` class.

 ### CLITableRow and CLITablePtr

-We wanted the implementation of accessing metadata table rows to be as safe and simple-to-use as possible while keeping in mind the design goals for partial evaluation.
-The two operations we expected to be most common were enumerating a single table and resolving indices referencing other tables.
+We want the implementation of accessing metadata table rows to be as safe and simple-to-use as possible while keeping in mind the design goals for partial evaluation.
+The two operations we expect to be most common are enumerating a single table and resolving indices that reference other tables.

-For the enumerating, we made `CLITableRow` implement `Iterable`, allowing for a safe for-each access, completely hiding the internal table details.
-An example of printing all methods defined in component:
+To support enumeration we make `CLITableRow` implement `Iterable`, allowing for a safe for-each access, completely hiding the internal table details.
+An example of printing all methods defined in a component:

 ```Java
 CLIComponent component = ...;